 Ideas That Shaped Our Modern World

 The desire to cultivate a sense of the transcendent began the moment we became modern man.
-From about 40 – 35,000 years ago, our ancestors first began to conceive of a tiered cosmos – a spirit world above and in the underworld below; and the mortal world.
-Deep within the caves of the mortal world they devised rituals to transcend and engage the spirit world — an idea that has been with us ever since.
+From 40,000–35,000 years ago, our ancestors first began to conceive of a tiered cosmos—a spirit world above, an underworld below, and the mortal world in-between.
+Deep within the caves of the mortal world they devised rituals to transcend and engage the spirit world—an idea that has been with us ever since.

 It was a pivotal time in early human history when, in four distinct parts of the world, our ancestors began to reflect for the first time on individual responsibility and the meaning of life and death.
 The concept of one single God—to be worshipped not through ritual but through daily life—developed around personal transformation and responsibility.